Boko Haram insurgency: Counter-offensive against Boko Haram

-In March, Boko Haram lost control of the Borno towns of Bama and Gwoza (believed to be their headquarters) to the Nigerian Army.
 The Nigerian authorities said that they had taken back 11 of the 14 districts previously controlled by Boko Haram.
 In April, four Boko Haram camps in the Sambisa Forest were overrun by the Nigerian military who freed nearly 300 females.
 Boko Haram forces were believed to have retreated to the Mandara Mountains, along the Cameroon–Nigeria border.
-On 16 March, the Nigerian Army said that it had recaptured Bama.
-On 27 March, the day before the Nigerian presidential election, the Nigerian Army announced that it had recaptured the town of Gwoza from Boko Haram.

-By April, the Nigerian military was reported to have retaken most of the areas previously controlled by Boko Haram in Northeastern Nigeria, except for Sambisa Forest in Borno.

 In May, the Nigerian military announced that they had released about 700 women from camps in Sambisa Forest.

 On 12 July, two female suicide bombers wearing burqas killed 13 people in Fotokol.
 In response, the governor of Cameroon's Far North banned the Islamic veil and burqa.

-In August, it was reported that over a thousand deaths had occurred since the inauguration of the new administration.

-On 10 October, suicide bombers attacked a market and refugee camp in Baga Sola, Lac, Chad.
+In August, it was reported that over a thousand deaths had occurred since the inauguration of President Muhammadu Buhari.
+On 10 October, suicide bombers attacked a market and refugee camp in Baga Sola, Chad.
 On 28 October, it was announced that Nigerian troops had rescued 338 people from Boko Haram near the group's Sambisa Forest stronghold.
 Of those rescued, 192 were children and 138 were women.

-In December, Muhammadu Buhari, the President of Nigeria, claimed that Boko Haram was "technically defeated" and it was reported that 1,000 women had been rescued from Boko Haram in January 2016.
+In December Buhari claimed that Boko Haram was "technically defeated," and it was reported that 1,000 women had been rescued from Boko Haram in January 2016.
 On 5 December, four female suicide bombers attacked a market on the Chadian side of Lake Chad.
-On 28 December, female suicide bombers killed over 55 people in Madagali in Adamawa and Maiduguri.
+On 28 December, female suicide bombers killed over 55 people in Madagali and Maiduguri.

 American military support

 In early October 2015, the United States military deployed 300 troops to Cameroon, with the approval of the Cameroonian government, with the primary mission of providing intelligence support to local forces and conducting reconnaissance flights.
 The troops also oversaw a program to transfer American military vehicles to the Cameroonian Army to aid in their fight against Islamist militants.

 As of May 2016, U.S. personnel were involved in drone operations from Garoua, Far North Region, Cameroon, to help provide intelligence in the region to assist local forces.
 There were additional drone operations based out of Niger.
 U.S. Army soldiers in Cameroon are also providing IED awareness training to the country's infantry forces.